Daniel-KM/Omeka-plugin-CuratorMonitor/README.md

   Stats can be filtered and exported via the main page of the plugin.
 Supported formats are:

-  - [CSV] (values are separated by a tabulation).
+  - CSV, with values separated by a tabulation.
-  - [Open Document Spreadsheet] or "ods", the normalized format for spreadsheets, that  can be open by any free spreadsheets like [LibreOffice], or not free ones.
+  - [OpenDocument Spreadsheet] or "ods", the normalized format for spreadsheets, that  can be open by any free spreadsheets like [LibreOffice], or not free ones.
 This format requires that Zip to be installed with PHP on the server (generally by default).
-  - [Flat Open Document Spreadsheet] or "fods", another standard format that can be opened by any free spreadsheets or by any text editor (this is a simple xml file).
+  - [Flat OpenDocument Spreadsheet] or "fods", another standard format that can be opened by any free spreadsheets or by any text editor (this is a simple xml file).
 Note: With old releases of [LibreOffice] for Windows, a little free [filter] may need to be installed.